 Deciem launched The Ordinary in 2016 and changed the world of skincare forever.
-Brandon Truaxe, the founder of Deciem, was known as the ‘beauty disrupter’.
+Brandon Truaxe, the founder of Deciem, was known as and is still referred to as the ‘beauty disrupter’.
 He brought transparency to the industry and made skincare accessible to everyone.
 Sadly, Brandon Truaxe passed away in January 2019.

 Many brands have followed in Deciem’s footsteps since The Ordinary launched in 2016, and here are just a few of the more popular budget skincare brands often mentioned in the Facebook Group.